crownstone/website/business/37-infrastructure.md

 ![Crownstone Infrastructure]({{ BASE_URL }}/images/crownstone-architecture.svg){: style="width: 100%"}

-Most applications will make use of smartphones.
-It is not possible to know the position of someone without that user installing a Crownstone app or third-party app.
-In particular applications, for example, in elderly care, it might be interesting to find the position of someone through wearables.
-In this setting a gateway is often used (but optional).
-To use the position of people carrying wearables consent is required.
+The Crownstone infrastructure can use four sources of data about the whereabouts of people or assets:

+* Smartphone apps.
+The position of someone is pinpointed by an app on a phone.
+* Beacons.
+The position of assets that have a beacon attached to them is estimated by the Crownstone network.
+* Wearables.
+Especially in elderly care, the position of someone is estimated by pinpointing a wearable.
+* Sensors.
+The presence of someone is detected by PIR or motion sensors.

 # Guidestone

 The Guidestone is a simplified Crownstone (<a href="https://shop.crownstone.rocks/products/guidestones">shop</a>) that works as an iBeacon and comes with indoor localization capabilities alone (it is not a switch, dimmer, etc.).
 The benefits of the Guidestones above ordinary battery-based iBeacons: